wireservice/agate/docs/tutorial.rst

     exonerations.columns['last_name']
     exonerations.columns[0]

 In the same way, rows can be accessed either by numeric index or by an optional, unique "row name" specified when the table is created.
-In this tutorial we won't use row names, but here is an example of how they would work:
+In this tutorial we won't use row names, but here is an example of how they work:

 .. code-block:: python